Communications for nonprofits

 Communication strategy

-Don't settle for simply raising awareness.
+Don't settle for simply "raising awareness" without results.
 Change happens when the right people take action.
-Together we will make sure that your nonprofit is getting meaningful and measurable results.
+Together, we will develop a communication strategy that ensures your nonprofit achieves meaningful, measurable results.

 Training

 You’ve got this!
-Let me show you and your team how.
-Village PR builds your team’s capacity in areas like media relations and strategic communications.
+Let us show you and your team how.
+Village PR builds your team’s capacity in media relations, strategic communications, reputation management, and crisis response.
+Every session is customized for your needs.

 Media relations

 The voice of your not-for-profit deserves to be heard!
-Village PR provides a connection to media outlets, writes messaging that resonates and helps you prepare for impactful interviews.
+Village PR provides a connection to Canadian media outlets in all major cities, writes messaging that resonates and helps you prepare for impactful interviews.

 Training

-Village PR delivers interactive workshops to nonprofit clients, staff and board members.
+Village PR delivers interactive workshops to staff, volunteers, clients, patients and board members.

 To request a workshop, customized in length and content, at a location of your preference, please contact us.